washyn/abp-basic-example/readme.md

 - Test
   - Add manger service and test this.
   - Disable proxy generation, for all by default and only add this with RemoteService decorator.
+- ix db migrator when create tables and seed initial data Cannot insert explicit value for identity column in table 'Pruebas' when IDENTITY_INSERT is set to OFF.
 ## DONE
 - Agregar data seeder
 - Agregar crud basico